drewww/breach/docs/plan.md

  1. Sparking particle (controls: direction, frequency, color, index)
    a.
 This would be an in-world animation, not an overlay/screen coordinate particle.
    b.
 Actually, the overlay is currently working in world coordinates not screen.
 So, TODO get it working in screen coordinates also.
+   (actually; overlay is now ONLY doing world coordinate animations now. so if you wanted screen coordinates you'd have to undo the camera offset manually, I think(?))
  1. Explosion
  1. Line (multiple waypoints??)